-When we pack for a winter trip to Andorra, we like to bring along our microspikes for any icy hikes.
-We find it useful also to pack two pairs of boots, in case ones get wet or dirty from a hike or the snow.
+When we pack for a winter trip to Andorra, we bring our microspikes for any icy hikes.
+We also find it useful to pack two pairs of boots in case one gets wet or dirty from a hike or the snow.

 Andorra planning map

-Take a look the map below to where we have pinpointed a bunch of places to see, eat and stay during your time in Andorra.
+Take a look at the map below, where we have pinpointed a bunch of places to see, eat and stay during your time in Andorra.
 Click the map for more info!